 Discover the storied pasts of my favorite lighthouses in New England, and learn how you can visit them today.

 Bass Harbor Head Light, Tremont, ME

-Perched on the rocky coastline of the southwestern point of Mount Desert Island, the Bass Harbor Head Light is a must-see when visiting Acadia National Park.
+Perched on the rocky coastline of the southwestern point of Mount Desert Island, the Bass Harbor Head Light is one of the must-see New England lighthouses when visiting Acadia National Park.
 It was built in 1858 to guide mariners into Bass Harbor and Blue Hill Bay, and is still used today as housing for a U.S. Coast Guard family.
-Because it’s a private residence, the lighthouse itself is not open to the public, and getting a good view of it today requires a hike down the slippery cliffside.
+Because it’s a private residence, the lighthouse itself is not open to the public.
+Getting the best view of it requires a hike down the slippery cliffside.
 But it’s well worth it for the stunning scene that awaits.

 Brant Point Light, Nantucket, MA

 Located at the entrance to Nantucket harbor, Brant Point Light is the second oldest lighthouse in America.
 Established in 1746, it served Nantucket’s fast-growing whaling industry and guarded against shipwrecks along the island’s dangerous shoals.
 A total of nine iterations of the structure have stood over the years.
 Due to fires and structural issues, islanders have had to move or rebuild it more times than any other lighthouse in the nation.

 The current structure, part of the U.S Coast Guard and the National Register of Historic Places, continues to welcome all visitors who arrive to the island via ferry.
 Because it is still an active aid in navigation, you can’t tour the lighthouse itself.
 But you can visit the sandy spit of land it stands on to snap an iconic pic.

 Discover more lighthouses to visit and things to do in Nantucket in the summer.